The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Relevant Constraints

 For all relevant points in our parameter space, this correction remains safely below the experimental and theoretical uncertainties which are both of a few percent.\footnote{We have cross-checked numerically this result by adding also the direct $V \to e^+ e^-$ contribution.
 In this case both the $\phi \to e^+ e^-$ and $V \to e^+ e^-$ amplitudes must be estimated and their interference must be included in the time-integrated decay rate.
 We have found that the correction saturates the experimental uncertainty only for rather large values of kinetic mixing, exceeding $\sim 0.05$.}

-Altogether, we can conclude that both the measurements and the theoretical predictions for $\phi$-meson related observables do not have a sufficient level of precision to constrain effectively the new physics scenario outlined above.
-Eventually, the main reason underlying this conclusion is that both the $\phi$ and the $V$ boson have very suppressed leptonic branching ratios, while their main decay channels $\phi \to \mathrm{hadrons}$ and $V\to \chi_1\chi_2$ are to completely different final states.
+Altogether, we can conclude that both the measurements and the theoretical predictions for $\phi$-meson related observables do not have a sufficient level of precision to constrain effectively our NP scenario.
+Eventually, the main reason underlying this conclusion is that both the $\phi$ and the $V$ boson have very suppressed leptonic branching ratios, while their main decay channels $\phi \to \mathrm{hadrons}$ and $V\to \chi_1\chi_2$ are completely different final states.